digitaldesigndj/starbound-today/readme.md

 ### Get Started

-Add your secrets... get an example from hackathon starter if you need to.
+Add your secrets... use the example from /sahat/hackathon-starter

 @todo, note secrets additions